Tamara Kingsley: Storylines

 Tamara and Casey move into together and she decides to enrol at Summer Bay High to complete her HSC.
 Tamara begins to be hostile with Kyle despite his help.
 But she begins to change her opinion of him unaware that he is attracted to her.
 Kyle tells Tamara how he feels and she rejects him.
 Casey finds out the truth and Tamara is upset when Casey does not trust her.
 Kyle tries to kiss Tamara and she threatens to leave Summer Bay to defuse the tension.
 She soon becomes annoyed when Casey spends all of his time working at the gym.
 She convinces Casey to stand up for himself and has an argument with his boss Indi Walker (Samara Weaving).
 Tamara and Ricky are kidnapped by Adam and fail to escape.
 Tamara refuses food and soon becomes weak so Adam lets her go.
 She is admitted to hospital and she is diagnosed with amnesia.
 Tamara cannot remember who Casey is and becomes dependent on Kyle.
 Casey is upset that she cannot remember him and agrees to give her space.
 However, Tamara develops feelings for Kyle and the two later start dating.

 After Casey suffered from alcohol poisoning, Tamara gets her memory flashbacks about the desert.
 Later, after Ricky's trial, she gets some more memories back.
 After Heath and Bianca married, Tamara's friend, Maddy along with Casey were involved in a car crash.
 Maddy manage to survive, but Casey broke his spine, resulting in his legs being paralyzed.
 Ricky convinces her to help Casey with the physio and managed to get the feeling into his feet again.
 She brings Casey home while he is on crutches and was excluded from a family meeting when Brax confessed to killing a man, which the public disbelief when Brax is arrested.
 Casey and Tamara reconcile and continue their relationship.
 When Mangrove River High burnt down, Tamara came back to Summer Bay High and didn't get along with Matt Page who tried to steal one of her books until Montgomery tells him to give it back.

 Tamara is hit by Oscar MacGuire (Jake Speer) while driving his uncle Zac's car.
 Oscar later admits to hitting her leaving Tamara upset, she finds out she could become blind which results in her wanting to leave Summer Bay to be with her parents.
 Tamara asked Oscar why he left her for dead on the road.
 Oscar confessed that he thought he hit an animal, not a human.
-Tamara didn't forgive Oscar and left Summer Bay that day.
+Tamara makes her peace with Oscar and leaves Summer Bay the same day.